jkaewprateep/mysql_db-project_notes/README.md

 ## 🧸💬 ALTER table

 🧸💬 ```ALTER table```, ```inform``` the database server of the table object and ```ready for the schema``` to apply for new settings or the complete process can be blocked of the next command generated to apply. </br>
-🐐💬 ➰ There is ```update-alter``` action result in new record had differentiate when column names are different or update but today update command and common command are include of schema activity if they are required. </br>
+🐐💬 ➰ There is ```update-alter``` action resulting in a new record differentiated when column names are different or updated but today update command and common command are included realted to schema activity if they are required. </br>

 ```